 \subsection{Cost}

-The total processing cost was less for the proposed FLBFH method, compared with HFFR and FTSM, as shown in Figure \ref{fig_05}.
-HFFR had around 77\% higher cost on average for all failure traces.
-On the other hand, FTSM had around 44\% higher cost compared with FLBFH.
-This indicates that the number of failed tasks was higher in HFFR and FTSM, compared with the proposed FLBFH method.
+The total processing cost is less for the proposed FLBFH method compared with HFFR and FTSM, as shown in Figure \ref{fig_05}.
+HFFR has around 77\% higher cost on average for all failure traces.
+On the other hand, FTSM has around 44\% higher cost compared with FLBFH.
+This indicates that the number of failed tasks is higher in HFFR and FTSM, compared with the proposed FLBFH method.